 We are almost finished with a new Home construction and I found out he was cheating 7 months after marriage.
 I don’t want his house or land but am I entitled to something monetary to start my life over?

 There's no way to answer that without knowing more about your particular financial situation.
 Typically, you would be entitled to half of the portion of her retirement plan that accrued during the marriage.
-You would do well to contact an attorney to make sure you're getting everything that you're...Read more »
+You would do well to contact an attorney to make sure you're getting everything...Read more »

 I haven't seen my 11 month old daughter in 33 days my ex fiance is hiding her from me just being vindictive for our breakup.
 I've read that with no standing custody order from the courts, that I have 50% rights to my daughter.
-And that I can pick her up from any location with proof of paternity and...
+And that I can pick her up from any location with proof of...
 Read more »

 You’ll need to file a petition to establish paternity.
 A birth certificate alone is not enough.
 You have no right to the child if you were never married to the child’s mother until you establish paternity.
 Then you can ask for visitation or custody.